£208m investment in the North to transform towns and cities | Department for Levelling Up, Housing & Communities

 Cash injection announced to turbocharge regeneration and kick-start new housing schemes.

-More homes will be built and regeneration turbocharged in the north of England under a transformational package announced today by Levelling Up Secretary Michael Gove at Convention of the North.
+More homes will be built and regeneration turbocharged in the north of England under a transformational package announced recently (01 March 2024) by Levelling Up Secretary Michael Gove at Convention of the North.

 The £208 million cash injection will fund a range of projects across towns and cities, whilst Northern leaders will receive new powers to further unlock the potential of the area and deliver the promise in the Levelling Up White Paper to level the playing field by spreading opportunities.